jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

 ### Create a functional OSO user
 Using the Ripple Custody UI, create a functional user specifically for OSO.
 The user will be used to perform import or export operations to and from Ripple Custody.

-1. Generate a private key for the functional user by executing one of the following commands based on the eliptic curve algorithem required.
+1. Generate a private key for the functional user by executing one of the following commands based on the elliptic curve algorithm required.
-    1. Generate a key using secp256k1 eliptic curve.
+    1. Generate a key using secp256k1 elliptic curve.

     `openssl ecparam -genkey -name secp256k1 -noout -out privateKey.pem`

-    2. Generate a key using secp256r1 eliptic curve.
+    2. Generate a key using secp256r1 elliptic curve.

     `openssl ecparam -genkey -name secp256r1 -noout -out privateKey.pem`

-    3. Generate a key using ED25519 eliptic curve.
+    3. Generate a key using ED25519 elliptic curve.

     `openssl genpkey -algorithm Ed25519 -out privateKey.pem`